 At first glance Svalbard appears to have very scant vegetation.
 A closer look will, however, reveal a large number of plants.
-There are in fact 170 plant species, altogether in the archipelago.
+There are in fact 170 plant species, altogether on the archipelago.

-Plants that wax large and luscious are not the ones to deck the slopes of Svalbard.
+Large and luscious plants are not the ones to deck the slopes of Svalbard.
 The wind and cold tend to destroy anything that does not cling to the ground.
 The dwarf arctic birch, for instance, looks quite different from dwarf arctic birches on the mainland in that it is a creeper, whereas it is a bush elsewhere.